kubernetes/community/sig-usability/charter.md

 The scope of SIG usability is the core end-user usability of the Kubernetes project.
 This covers topics like user experience and accessibility.
 The goal of SIG Usability is to facilitate adoption of the Kubernetes project by as diverse a community of end users as possible.
-We do this be ensuring that each end user’s interaction with Kubernetes, from discovery to successful production use is seamless and positive.
+We do this by ensuring that each end user’s interaction with Kubernetes, from discovery to successful production use is seamless and positive.
 Examples of efforts include user research, internationalization and accessibility.